Skip to main content

 During office hours, interns perform in-take interviews with students, maintain all administrative records and correspondence, and consult with the attorney.
 Classroom assignments complement the office learning experience.

-Our spring 2025 intern application will go live on Thursday, October 31st, 2024 and will be due on Friday, November 22nd, 2024.
-Check back soon for a link to the application!
+Our spring 2025 intern application will be live from Thursday, October 31st, 2024 and will be due on Friday, November 22nd, 2024.
+Click here for a link to the application.

 Eligibility